 That being said, pity is not the way forward with the bad boss.
 However, understanding that their actions are the result of deeper issues can help quell the resentment you may feel toward them, and allow you to think purely rationally about the situation.

 Is there anything you can do to improve things?
 Or is this person too walled off by their own ego to listen?
-If the latter is true, it may be worth writing a new career plan, and finding a job at a better organisation.
+If the latter is true, it may be worth writing a new career plan, and finding a great job at a better organisation.

 If you're working for a bad boss, you'll know it because he or she uses double standards.
 This person is either the most lenient leader on earth and has no boundaries whatsoever (they make up rules as they go), or they are extremely strict and unreasonable.
 Either way, their behaviour will be unpredictable and inconsistent.

 When your manager is inconsistent in how he or she approaches things like deadlines, performance reviews, communication styles, team composition and project management processes—you will feel uneasy about your job security at all times.
+Long-term, this will lead to burnout.

-Here is where double-standards arise again; bad bosses pick favourites and can be unfair with how they treat other members of the team.
-Often they will favour the people who validate them the most, meaning they actually reduce the amount of useful input they could get from the rest of their team.
+Here is where double-standards arise again; bad managers pick favourites and can be unfair with how they treat other members of the team.
+Often, they will favour the people who validate them the most, meaning they actually reduce the amount of useful input they could get from the rest of their team.
 As well as this, don't put it past a bad boss to deliberately set one member of staff against another, or bring in a friend to a senior position after leading on another member of staff about a promotion!

 Bad bosses will spam you at all hours of the day and night.
 They expect you to be available 24/7, even when it's not necessary.
 If they need something done, they'll expect it instantly—even if this means interrupting your dinner with family or friends.
 Bad bosses don't respect your personal time and don't care about your health or wellbeing.
-Often they don't understand that your wellbeing and freedom outside of work directly influences your performance at work, and likelihood of staying at the company.
+Often they don't understand that your freedom outside of work directly influences your performance at work, and likelihood of staying a long time at the company.